-Guided Pathways Essential Practices Scale of Adoption at Our College Recent Progress Implementing Practice (If Scaling in Progress or At Scale, please indicate which term (e.g., fall 2015) the college first reached this point) Next Steps Toward Implementing Practice at Scale in Spring and Fall 2022 Term, if at scale or scaling: Fall 2021 Counseling is developing an online Undecided workshop.
+Guided Pathways Essential Practices Scale of Adoption at Our College Recent Progress Implementing Practice (If Scaling in Progress or At Scale, please indicate which term (e.g., fall 2015) the college first reached this point) Next Steps Toward Implementing Practice at Scale in Spring and Fall 2022 Term, if at scale or scaling: Fall 2021 time meeting their more immediate economic needs.
+Counseling is developing an online Undecided workshop.
 A recent study of the Undecided Workshop in person showed an increase in student completion who participated in the workshop and met with a counselor after the intervention.
-Counseling courses are being designed to meet the needs of Rising Scholars/system impacted students. b.
-Special supports are provided to help students to succeed in the "gateway" courses for the college's major program areas. □ Not occurring □ Not systematic □ Planning to scale X Scaling in progress □ At scale Updates in 2021 since last SOAA submission: Sociology faculty researched and surveyed sociology majors and used data to refine and promote sociology pathways.
+Counseling courses will be specially designed to meet the needs of Rising Scholars/system impacted students. b.
+Special supports are provided to help students to succeed in the "gateway" courses for the college's major program areas. □ Not occurring □ Not systematic □ Planning to scale X Scaling in progress □ At scale Updates in 2021: Sociology faculty researched and surveyed sociology majors and used data to refine and promote sociology pathways.
 In collaboration with Studio 13, the department developed digital and print media to market the program and relevant career pathways to students.
 In planning stages is A Day of Dialogue Series and a Cultural Capital Series.
-Noncredit Academic Intervention for Math and English (AIME) collaborates with ESL/Nursing/Counseling/English/Math to identify student skills necessary for success in transfer level English, math, Significant Next Steps for Spring and Fall 2022: Continue to enroll students in STEP and Summer Bridge, conduct research to evaluate the effectiveness and make &amp; implement improvement recommendations.
-Increase communication efforts between credit and non-credit faculty, staff, administrators, and students to expand cross-campus collaboration.
-Build and further coordinate academic and student support services for increased student success in major program areas.
-Expand liaison relationships between academic and student services faculty to clarify joint roles and responsibilities.
+Noncredit Academic Intervention for Math and English (AIME) collaborates with ESL/Nursing/Counseling/English/Math to identify student skills necessary for success in transfer level English, math, Significant Next Steps for Spring and Fall 2022: Continue to enroll students in STEP and Summer Bridge, conduct research to evaluate the effectiveness and make & implement improvement recommendations (on going).
+Increase communication efforts between credit and non-credit faculty, staff, administrators, and students to expand cross-campus collaboration (ongoing).
+Build and further coordinate academic and student support services for increased student success in major program areas (on going).